onenorth/Standards-Practices/version-control/README.md

     * Ideally, Have other team members review the changes and ensure there are no conflicts
 * Once merged and pushed to master the code will be built via the CI system.
 Check to ensure that the build passes.

+> Note: Please see our branching strategy: [Branching document](/version-control/branching)

 ### Every project should contain a Readme.md
 A great README is a great way to introduce a new developer to a project and equip them with the necessary information to work with the project successfully.
 A good README should include the following information as it applies to a specific project.
 It is generally better to add more information, so in all cases, please add as much information as possible to the README to help future contributors.